Skip to main content

 ) -> List[Thread]

 Returns threads where all specified attributes match.
-Automatically initializes the storage backend if needed.

 Example: